 Using doctoral dissertations and master’s theses is a useful way to bolster your research for your APA format school paper.
 As post graduate students are required to do original research for their theses, these sources cover current, timely topics.
 Follow the examples below for how to format thesis citations for your APA references list.

-Doctoral Dissertations and Master’s Theses
+Doctoral Dissertation and Master’s Thesis Sources

 Some dissertation indexing and abstracting sources include Dissertations and Theses Global and ProQuest Dissertations.
-Usually you will have access to paid databases through your school and/or public library.
+Usually, you will have access to paid databases through your school and/or public library.